slequime/nosoi/README.md

 ## Help

 A Slack has been set up to help you get started or get some insight from other users.
-[Here is the link to join](https://join.slack.com/t/nosoi/shared_invite/enQtOTUxMTc2MjA3NjY1LWQwOWM5Yzc1MTM1OTRkMmU5NDY2ZGQyYmRlMTE0YmVhMTNmYTg3MTljNWJkODFhMmI5NTZkOTI2YTI0YWE0YjQ).
+[Here is the link to join](https://join.slack.com/t/nosoi/shared_invite/zt-kk3mfk7m-d9vbb5Ze7amnR54eSvdoCw) (last updated 04/01/2021, if it does not work, just ask!).